tyhsu389/uphl_reference_free/README.md

-# UPHL_Reference_Free
+# Utah Public Health Laboratory (UPHL) Reference-Free Pipeline

+### Description
-Houses scripts Tiffany Hsu wrote to run the UPHL Reference Free pipeline, as \
+This repository houses the scripts Tiffany Hsu wrote to automate and run the UPHL \
-well as the documentation for running it.
+Reference-Free pipeline, which was written by Kelly Oakeson (UPHL) and documented \
+[here](https://jcm.asm.org/content/56/11/e00161-18) and [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5572866/).
+Erin Young (UPHL) helped confirm which parameters/options were used \
+for the different steps.

+### Goals
+Tiffany Hsu was the APHL-CDC Bioinformatics Fellow placed at the Massachusetts \
+Department of Public Health (MDPH) State Laboratory.
+She created this repository \
+so that the UPHL Reference-Free pipeline could be:
+1. Pulled onto any Linux computer
+2. Reproducibly run at the Massachusetts State Laboratory (or elsewhere)
+3. Automated and easy for laboratory staff to run

+# Instructions
-## Step 1: Login to your username.
-Pull or copy the repository into any location.
+## Step 1: Login to your username on the MDPH Linux server.
+Clone the repository into any location.

-Pulling the repository is preferred, but the internet speeds are slow, so this \
+Cloning the repository is preferred, but may take up to 30 minutes on the MDPH Linux \
-make take up to 30 minutes.
-A better way to do this is to:
+server due to slow internet speeds (the Linux server is on the Bioinformatics Network). \
+Until the new Bioinformatic Network is created, a workaround is to download the repository \
+on a computer connected to the State Network.
+To do this:
-1. Go to the gitlab website
+1. Login to the state computer and go to the gitlab website.
-2. Download the repository onto a flash drive
+2. Download the repository onto a flash drive.
-3. Move the zipped folder into the directory of interest.
+3. Plug the flash drive into the MDPH Linux server, and move the zipped folder into the \
+directory of interest.

-Note: It is fine to re-use the directory from your last run!
-Just note that if \
+Note: If you have already completed the steps above, you may re-use the directory from your \
-any programs have been updated, these changes won't be reflected.
-Also, you may \
+last run assuming:
+1. There are no changes to the UPHL Reference-Free Pipeline (or you do not need to run an \
+updated version of the pipeline, AND
-want to store data from previous runs somewhere safe.
+2. You have stored data from a previous run somewhere safe.

 ## Step 2: Create the directories for the pipeline.